Internet censorship in the United States

-Internet censorship in the United States of America is the suppression of information published or viewed on the Internet in the United States.
-The First Amendment of the United States Constitution protects freedom of speech and expression against federal, state, and local government censorship.
+Internet censorship in the United States of America is the suppression of speech, public communication, and other information, on the Internet in the United States.
+The First Amendment to the US Constitution protects freedom of speech and expression against federal, state, and local government censorship.

-Internet censorship is censorship, which is the suppression of speech, public communication, and other information, that is suppressed information in what accessed, published, or viewed on the Internet.

-Free speech protections allow little government-mandated Internet content restrictions.
 However, the Internet is highly regulated, supported by a complex set of legally binding and privately mediated mechanisms.

 Gambling, cyber security, and the dangers to children who frequent social media are important ongoing debates.
 Significant public resistance to proposed content restriction policies has prevented measures used in some other countries from taking hold in the US.

 Many government-mandated attempts to regulate content have been barred, often after lengthy legal battles.
 However, the government has exerted pressure indirectly.
-With the exception of child pornography, content restrictions tend to rely on platforms to remove/suppress content, following state encouragement or the threat of legal action.
+With the exception of child pornography, content restrictions tend to rely on platforms to remove or suppress content, following state encouragement or the threat of legal action.

 Intellectual property protections yielded a system that predictably removes infringing materials.
 The US also seizes domains and computers, at times without notification.